AiM-Technologyz/UpDawg-Smart-Contract/README.md

 ### Buy :
-this action will transfer user specified TRX to the UpDAWG smart contract address , and mint UDAWG on the user address depending on the current price stated on dawgDEX
+This function will transfer user specified TRX to the UpDAWG smart contract address , and mint UDAWG on the user address depending on the current price stated on dawgDEX

 ### Sell :
-this action will Burn user specified UDAWG , and transfer TRX to the user address depending on the current price stated on dawgDEX.
+This function will Burn user specified UDAWG , and transfer TRX to the user address depending on the current price stated on dawgDEX.
 At any given time, only 90% of UDAWG can be sold on dawgDEX.

 ### Burn :
-this operation can burn any number of UDAWG tokens.
+This operation can burn any number of UDAWG tokens.

 ### Claim Reward :
-this event will allow HODLers to claim their share from HODLersPool and mint 0.01% new tokens of their reward.
+This function will allow HODLers to claim their share from HODLersPool and mint 0.01% new tokens of their reward.

 ### Transfer :